base-org/web/apps/base-docs/tutorials/docs/0_gassless-transactions-with-paymaster.md

 Foundry is a development environment, testing framework, and smart contract toolkit for Ethereum.
 It's essential for deploying and testing smart contracts.

-## Set Up a Coinbase Paymaster & Bundler
+## Set Up a Base Paymaster & Bundler

 In this section, you will configure a Paymaster to sponsor payments on behalf of a specific smart contract for a specified amount.
 First, navigate to the Coinbase Developer Platform, create or select your project, and click on the Paymaster tool from the left navigation.
 Then, go to the Configuration tab and save the RPC URL to your clipboard, which will be needed for later steps in your index.js file.